OpenJML/openjml.github.io/tutorial/RACOutput.md

 Finally, the amount of source information in an error message can be adjusted.
 The default message, as shown above, includes a snippet of source information to point to where the error is detected.
 This is informative, but there are some reasons one might want to suppress this information.
 First, it can be verbose.
 Second it can change as the source program is edited making test output that inspects this source information volatile.
-FInally, a RAC-compiled class file is much larger than a simple Java-compiled class file because of the assertion checks that have been added; those assertion checks include the text of the error messages to be emitted should the assertion be false.
+Finally, a RAC-compiled class file is much larger than a simple Java-compiled class file because of the assertion checks that have been added; those assertion checks include the text of the error messages to be emitted should the assertion be false.
 Consequently a verbose error message contributes to the size of the
 RAC-compiled file.